awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.create.md

 ![\[Setting capacity for an Aurora Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-capacity.png)

+You can also enable the Data API for an the Aurora Serverless DB cluster\.
+For more information, see [Using the Data API for Aurora Serverless](data-api.md)\.

 For more information on creating an Aurora DB cluster using the console, see [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.

 To connect to an Aurora Serverless DB cluster, use the database endpoint\.
 For details, see the instructions in [Connecting to an Amazon Aurora DB Cluster](Aurora.Connecting.md)\.